lquatrin/i3d21/assignment_3.md

 ### Additional Results

-To improve the approximation, i tried to not randomly initialize the rotation and translation of the cameras, but making all start as the trivial case.
+To improve the approximation, i tried to not randomly initialize the rotation and translation of the cameras, but making all start at the trivial position.
 It seemed to be a better initial guess instead of just using random values.
 In this case, running the same optimization loop, i was able to achieve a result of camera_distance = 7.092e-08 at the last iteration:

 <p align="center">
   <img src="data/imgs/a3/camera_init.png" width="40%">